Backgrounds and Props for Product Photography

 I started using a light box almost a year ago and haven't looked back.
 That being said, I'm still proud of many product photos that I've taken without my light box.
 I also believe in using natural light light as much as possible, with or without a light box.
 I've included examples of a couple pictures with different lighting techniques.
 There is no one right way to shoot all jewelry pieces.
 Don't be afraid to experiment.

 One way to stay competitive on Etsy is to have attractive, personalized packaging.
 Some sellers choose to enclose a photo that showcases their packaging.
-Personally I like this photo to include the product as well, but some people choose to include a photo of the packaging on its own.
-For resources, check out my shipping and packaging resources hub.
+Personally, I like this photo to include the product as well, but some people choose to include a photo of the packaging on its own.

 - [Ganoksin] Jewelry Making - Photo - Booth Systems: basic set ups for jewelry and product photography